 In the workplace, and if you can, try to offer to help colleagues out if they’re particularly busy or struggling with a task.
 It doesn’t mean you have to neglect your own duties, but if you’ve got the capacity, it can be a real boost to someone’s day if there’s someone to take some of the load off them.

 But what happens when, despite your efforts, you simply don’t feel you fit in?
-It’s important to take stock and think seriously about the ways in which you feel like you’re not fitting in.
-Is there someone, or a group of colleagues, who make you feel excluded?
+Take stock and think seriously about the ways in which you feel like you’re not fitting in.
+Does someone or a group of colleagues exclude you?

 If you feel that’s for a specific reason – language or cultural difficulties, or a disability, for instance – speak to HR about your concerns.
 Your colleagues or managers may not be aware of their actions and how they make you feel, or they may simply need to be reminded about the importance of ensuring everyone is made to feel they belong.